nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1.
+1. User requests to search for a contact.
+2. EstateEase displays all the contacts that match the inputted contact name.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The given contact name does not match any contact names in the contact list.
+    * 1a1.
+EstateEase shows an error message indicating no matches found.

       Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-EstateEase shows an error message.

-      Use case resumes at step 2.

 **Use case: UC09 - View a home-buyer's requirements**